jarelllama/Scam-Blocklist/README.md

 chappeldachshundbreed.com

 Updated: Tue Mar 19 06:15 UTC
-Note: all data retrieved are publicly available
 ```
+Note: all data retrieved are publicly available and can be viewed in their respective [sources](https://github.com/jarelllama/Scam-Blocklist/#Sources).

 ## Retrieving scam domains from Google Search